-The best piece of travel advice I ever got was simple:
+The best piece of travel advice I ever received was simple:

 THIS IS YOUR TRIP.
 DO WHAT YOU WANT.

-I can’t tell you much about the person who told it to me; his name was Dan, he was a 34 year old American guy with long black hair and a gorgeous profile.
-We were living in a dirty hostel in Wellington, NZ, drinking cheap beer in the common room, and I was telling him that I wasn’t happy.
+I can't tell you much about the person who told it to me; his name was Dan, he was a 34 year old American guy with long black hair.
+We were living in a dirty hostel in Wellington, NZ, drinking cheap beer in the common room, and I was telling him that I wasn't happy.
 Everyone told me I should go to Wellington.
-“You’ll love it!” they squealed, and told me I’d have no problems finding a job or friends or a life there.
+"You'll love it!" they squealed, and told me I'd have no problems finding a job or friends or a life there.
 But, for whatever reason, I was miserable.
-I was broke, living in a hostel room with 5 boys who would get up early and go be elves for the latest Hobbit movie, and it rained all the time and was freezing and I was so poor and homesick and nowhere was hiring…I was just unhappy.
+I was broke, living in a hostel room with 5 boys who would get up early and go be elves for the latest Hobbit movie, it rained all the time, it was freezing, and I was so poor and homesick and nowhere was hiring...I was just unhappy.